rinne/node-scalariq/README.md

     FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Name

+    While ScalarIQ language specification is licensed under the GNU Free Documentation License.
+However, only derivative works that fully comply with the original language specification as published by the original author may be referred to as "ScalarIQ."

 ## Rationale

 In various applications, especially in automation and data processing,